UllaMontonen/TicketGuru/RESTDoc/customer.md

 **Code**: `404 Not Found`

-For an Customer with a non-existent ID:
+For a Customer with a non-existent ID:

 ```json
 {